awsdocs/incident-manager-user-guide/doc_source/incident-manager-cross-account-cross-region.md

 We recommend that you specify at least two AWS Regions in your replication set\.
 If you don't specify at least two Regions, the system will fail to create incidents during the period when Incident Manager is unavailable\.
 Incidents created by a cross\-Region failover don't invoke runbooks specified in response plans\.

-For more information about on\-boarding with Incident Manager and specifying additional Regions, see [Getting prepared with Incident Manager](getting-started.md)\.
+For more information about on\-boarding with Incident Manager and specifying additional Regions, see [Getting started with Incident Manager](getting-started.md)\.

 ## Cross\-account incident management<a name="incident-manager-cross-account"></a>